tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 ### What is Docker

 > " Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+>
 >   With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

-Basically, Docker is an open-source platform that we can package (or we can say "Image" in docker) our application with its whole environment need, this can be a few libraries or any filesystem of an installed operating system.
+Basically, Docker is an open-source platform that we can package (or "Image" in docker) our application with its whole environment need, this can be a few libraries or any filesystem of an installed operating system.

-To run your application with this image, we just need to deploy it to docker environment in the Serve, and it will be executed as Container
+To run your application with this Docker Image, we just need to run it on the Docker environment, and it will create a Docker Container to host/run our application
-Or we can transfer image(s) to storage to store it for future usage or backing up (we call it's "Registry" in Docker)
+Or we can transfer Docker Image(s) to a storage to store it for future usage or moving it between machines, it's Docker Registry

 With this mechanism, we can deploy to multiple servers at the same time without doing any re-configuration on hosting servers.
-Or we can only restart the docker container to make it back to the original state when happing any urgent issue and impact directly to business
+Or we can only restart the docker container to make it back to the original state when happening any urgent issue and impact directly to business

 There are three main Docker components:

 **Images** :
 - Basically, a Docker image has everything needed to run a containerized application, including code, config files, environment variables, libraries, and runtimes.
-  To make a Docker image, we must have a Dockerfile that including a base image and a set of commands to copy application source code to the base image or install needed libraries
+- To make a Docker image, we must have a Dockerfile that including a base image and a set of commands to copy application source code to the base image or install needed libraries

 **Containers** :
-- We can understand the docker container is virtualized runtime environment of a Docker image, which means we start running our application under the docker environment.
+- We can understand the docker container is virtualized runtime environment of an application from Docker image, which means we start running our application under the docker environment.
-  We can have multiple containers running on one hosting server and it's completely isolated from both host and all other containers.
+- We can have multiple containers running on one hosting server and it's completely isolated from both host and all other containers.
-  However, we also can set up container's network to a container or between containers to containers or expose ports to open the connection between the host
+  However, Container can be set with a network to connect between containers to containers or expose ports to open the connection between the host

 **Registry** :
 - A Docker Registry is a place that stores your Docker images and facilitates easy sharing of those images between different users and computers.
   When you build your image, you can either run it on the computer you’ve built it on, or you can push (upload) the image to a registry and then pull (download) it on another computer and run it there.
-  Certain registries are public, allowing anyone to pull images from it, while others are private, only accessible to certain people or machines.
+- Certain registries are public (Docker hub), allowing anyone to pull images from it, while others are private, only accessible to certain people or machines.

 ![Docker-flow](./readme/docker-flow.png)